 “Yes.
 Wonderful.
 Honey, you’ve always asked me to sit and enjoy, but you’ve never forced me to.
 I would have hated you if you’ve done it, but now, sometimes, I wished you have forced.”
 He closed his eyes as his wife hugged him close to her.

 “No darling.
 You’d have resented me.”
 Her voice smiled and he nodded wordlessly.

 The next morning, when John sat on his usual bench, there was a human presence next to him.

 “Hi.”
 The man said with the familiarity of a stranger.
 Familiarity, which could one day go deep and bloom into friendship, if it was used right.

 “Yeah, I can see.”

 They both laughed at that.
-The laughter merged with the air, a music of newness, as Sun dipped her fingers, one by one, in the color palette and started painting the blue sky with her nimble fingers.
+The laughter merged with the air, a melody of newness, as Sun dipped her fingers, one by one, in the color palette and started painting the blue sky with her nimble fingers.

 One thought on “Every Little Thing – Short Story”